 Progress with loving what?
 Progress with love means getting better at loving the world as it is.
 This world, the only one there is.
 Dreaming about a better world is a distraction, a waste of time.
 Spiritual progress is learning to love the world as it is.
 It's politically incorrect to love the world as it is.
 The more progress I make, the less agreement I have with any brand of politics, left right or middle.
 The existence of politics in any form is a sign our human culture is broken beyond repair.

 From conscious to creative.
 There's a dividing line, a critical moment: the moment the work I do to make progress stops being merely conscious and starts becoming creative, a little bit at a time.
 For me that was the moment Leela first spoke to me and I began surrendering to my own internal authority.
 The progress I made before that, via purely conscious efforts, was haphazard and glacially slow.
 Once Leela spoke to me I started finding practical ways to be guided by my body rather than my thinking and my progress began accelerating.
 The more progress I made, the more making progress sped up.
-I'm now at the point where everything I do, all day and all night, contributes to making progress because I surrender to the wisdom in my body in everything I do and don't do, moment to moment.
+I'm now at the point where everything I do, all day and all night, is part of the work of making progress because I surrender to the wisdom in my body in everything I do and don't do, moment to moment.
 Learning to surrender has been a long rocky road.
 I set out on it in 2006.
 I finally feel like I'm doing pretty well with it but it took fifteen years of hard work to get here.